alinesayef/alinesayef/README.md

 ## Hi there 👋

-I'm Ali, I am interested in AI, cryptography and building powerful tools.
+I'm Ali, I'm interested in AI, cryptography and building powerful tools.